 The months of September and October also present visitors with optimal highs in the mid-60s (October) to high 70s (September).
 Lows range between high 40s to high 50s.
 Again, you'll likely need layers.
 At this time, you'll witness an impressive sight: vibrant red, orange, and yellow hues envelop the city in the form of fall foliage, especially towards the end of October, rewarding photographers with picture-perfect backdrops.

 Boston hotels will be more expensive during this time, and you can expect to see larger crowds of tourists, but overall, late spring and early fall are the best times to visit Boston.
-Since many of the city's best attractions are outside (i.e. the Freedom Trail and Fenway Park), you're guaranteed an enjoyable visit that allows you to visit these places with ease.
+Since many of the city's best attractions are outside (i.e. the Freedom Trail and Fenway Park), you're guaranteed an enjoyable visit that allows you to visit the city's most popular points of interest with ease.
 Plus, you'll be able to ride a Swan Boat in Boston Common.
 This "ride" is closed during the cold winter months.

 Best Month to Visit Boston

 May is the best month to visit Boston.
 In addition to its idyllic weather, this spring superstar offers visitors a sneak peak at summer's lush beauty.
 Budding blooms cover the trees, bursting into life in the form of lush green leaves.
 Bright blossoms pepper the city's immaculate gardens, and the university graduates' families haven't taken all the hotel rooms (as they'll do in June).

 Yes, the room rates start to increase during this month, but they haven't yet hit their peak.
 Plus, you'll be able to roam the streets, enjoy lunch outdoors, and take a boat cruise without being weighed down by a heavy winter coat.
 The average highs hover around the mid-60s.

 May also plays host to the Boston Calling Music Festival, featuring some of the world's best performers.